LimeSlime888/...network/rules.md

 5. 2.1.1 does not apply within the purge limits during a purge
 6. 2.1.1.1~2 do not apply if the content violates other rules
 ## 2.2. regenerating structures
-1. a Regenerating Structure is a collection of characters that are regenerated at a rate of at most completely per 24 hours
+1. a Regenerating Structure is a collection of characters that are regenerated completely in the span of at most 24 hours
 2. you MUST NOT reinforce Regenerating Structures that cover at most 4 tiles for:
     1. more than 16 in 72 hours within 4 tiles of spawn
     2. more than 36 in 72 hours within 10 tiles of spawn